Joseph Strauss (engineer): Golden Gate Bridge

+Strauss is credited as the chief engineer of the Golden Gate Bridge but Charles Alton Ellis is responsible for most of the structural design.
+Because of a dispute with Strauss, however, Ellis was not recognized for his work when the bridge opened in 1937.

+A plaque honoring Ellis was installed on the south tower in 2012 to acknowledge his contributions.

-As Chief engineer of the Golden Gate Bridge in San Francisco, California, Strauss overcame many problems.
-He had to find funding and support for the bridge from the citizens and the U.S. military.
-There were also innovations in the way the bridge was constructed.
-It had to span one of the greatest distances ever spanned, reach heights that hadn't been seen in a bridge, and hold up to the forces of the ocean.
-He placed a brick from the demolished McMicken Hall at his alma mater, the University of Cincinnati, in the south anchorage before the concrete was poured.
+As chief engineer on the project, Strauss faced numerous challenges.
+He had to secure funding and support for the bridge from citizens and the U.S. military.
+The unique demands of the project also necessitated innovations in construction techniques: The bridge had to cross one of the greatest distances ever spanned, hold up to the forces of the ocean, and use supports reaching heights that had not been seen in a bridge.

 Strauss was concerned with the safety of his workers.
-He required that a net be installed beneath the Golden Gate Bridge during construction.
-This net saved a total of 19 lives.
+During the construction of the Golden Gate Bridge, he required that a safety net be installed beneath the bridge, saving a total of 19 lives.

-Strauss is credited as the chief engineer of the Golden Gate Bridge, but Charles Alton Ellis is responsible for most of the structural design.
-Because of a dispute with Strauss, however, Ellis was not recognized for his work when the bridge opened in 1937.

-A plaque honoring Ellis was installed on the south tower in 2012, to acknowledge his contributions.